cupy/cupy/docs/source/tutorial/kernel.rst

 CuPy's JIT compiler generates CUDA code via Python AST.
 We decided not to use Python bytecode to analyze the target function to avoid perforamance degradation.
 The CUDA source code generated from the Python bytecode will not effectively optimized by CUDA compiler, because for-loops and other control statements of the target function are fully transformed to jump instruction when converting the target function to bytecode.

-CuPy's JIT compiler uses :py:func:`inspect.getsource` to get the text of the source code of the target function.
-So the compiler does not work in the following situtaions.
+CuPy's JIT compiler uses :py:func:`inspect.getsource` to get the source code of the target function, so the compiler does not work in the following situations:

-* In iPython iterpreter
+* In IPython interpreter
-* Lambda expression as the target function.
+* Lambda expressions as target functions